fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

     - As sender/recipient of a message (only when category is "note")

 - Device
-    - As sender of an ehealth-message (as a result of automatic processing/triage)
+    - As sender of an ehealth-message (eg. as a result of automatic processing/triage)

 - CareTeam
     - As sender or recipient using the extensions senderCareTeam/recipientCareTeam, respectively